omega8cc/boa/docs/UNLOCK-USER.md

 # In-Place Upgrades — Unlocking Your Codebase (`unlock.info`)

+**Never use this method unless you are prepared for extended downtime.**
+An in-place upgrade has no safety net beyond the one you build yourself, and the recovery path is slow by design: one mistake — most commonly running a platform *Verify* before the PHP and Nginx caches have expired and shown that the sites really still work — hands code ownership straight back to the backend user while the new code is broken.
+From that moment you cannot touch the code: the sites stay down until the next nightly run returns ownership to you, or until support can step in.
+If a day of downtime is unacceptable, take the safe path instead: build the upgraded codebase as a new platform and migrate your sites onto it.

 Every night BOA re-asserts a **codebase lock** on the platforms your sites run on: the code trees are chowned back to your account's backend user (`o1`), and a standard permission map is applied.
 Day-to-day work is not